Patil2099/Smart-Answer-Evalution-/README.md

 # What is this ?

-This is a module that works in the following way:
+This is a module that helps in evaluating the subjective answers in the following way:

 Correct: This is when the submitted answer is judged to be fully correct.